Oughie/clock-rs/README.md

 On Linux: `~/.config/clock-rs/conf.toml`

-This path can be changed using the environment variable `CONF_PATH`.
+This path can be changed using the `CONF_PATH` environment variable.
 Any argument passed in the command line will overwrite these settings.

 ### Example